Global healthcare perspectives, local Queensland choices

 About the event

-Artificial Intelligence (AI) is revolutionising the healthcare industry by enhancing diagnostics, personalising treatment plans, and streamlining healthcare processes and administrative tasks.
-Applications of AI promise enhanced patient care and operational efficiency but demand significant investments in technology, infrastructure and skilled personnel.
+Around the world, Artificial Intelligence (AI) is revolutionising the healthcare industry by enhancing diagnostics, personalising treatment plans, and streamlining healthcare processes and administrative tasks.
+However, AI is just one of several mega trends facing the healthcare sector, including the need for much greater focus on prevention and wellbeing and workforce needs.
+The transformations needed in the sector require significant investments in technology, infrastructure and skilled personnel.

 We invite you to attend UQ Future of Health Research Hub event on Wednesday 4 June.
-Hear from our presenters are they explore how healthcare organisations can evaluate the costs and benefits of AI.
+Hear global perspectives from our presenters and how these learnings can shape the future of Queensland and Australia’s health landscape.

 Professor Xitong Guo